-This afternoon I had an afternoon with my therapist.
+This afternoon I had a session with my therapist.
 We took a break from our usual topics and methods to talk about the fear I have been experiencing after the election results came in.
 My fears as a woman, my fears for my friends who have survived sexual assault and think that nobody will believe their stories, and my fears for LGBTQ and POC friends who are already witnessing and experiencing heinous acts of hatred.
 My therapist then proceeded to tell me that every single patient she has seen since the results were announced have talked to her about how worried this election makes them.

 Just now, I heard a group of anti-Trump demonstrators marching down my street.
 As I am not feeling particularly well today, I sat this demonstration out, but there are several happening in my area this next week.
 Since I cannot participate tonight, I decided that I would give tips for things that have beneficial for myself or for friends of mine that could come in handy if you are participating in any anti-Trump demonstrations or protests this weekend.